Tom Segura: Career

 Segura began stand-up comedy shortly after graduating from Lenoir-Rhyne University.
-On episode 568 of Your Mom's House, Segura mentioned he was doing comedy in the evenings for the first few years while holding down other daytime jobs.
+On episode 568 of Your Mom's House, he mentioned he was doing comedy in the evenings for the first few years while holding down other daytime jobs.
 Segura has described interning at Kopelson Entertainment and then having his first paid job in the industry as a logger, producing transcripts of reality shows such as Extreme Makeover and My Big Fat Obnoxious Boss.

 Segura has performed at the Melbourne International Comedy Festival, The Comedy Festival, the Global Comedy Festival in Vancouver, and Just For Laughs Comedy Festival.
 Segura was also a San Francisco regional finalist on Last Comic Standing 2.
+Segura has been a frequent guest on The Joe Rogan Experience.
+His first appearance was on episode 8.

 In 2018, Segura and Pazsitzky landed a TV deal with CBS, who gave a pilot production commitment for their show The Little Things.
 Segura's fourth special for Netflix, Ball Hog, premiered on March 24, 2020, and a Spanish-language special was planned for the fall of 2020, before the advent of the COVID-19 pandemic.
+Segura's fifth Netflix comedy special, Sledgehammer, premiered on July 4, 2023.

 In 2010, Segura and Pazsitzky started the podcast Your Mom's House, which they both host.

 Segura released a book in 2022 titled I'd Like to Play Alone, Please, a collection of humorous essays.
 He said about the book: "This is not a memoir, this is not an autobiography.
 It's a collection of stories, which is an extension of what I do as a comedian, which is I tell stories, a lot."

+He wrote, directed, produced and has a lead role in his 2025 comedy series Bad Thoughts, for Netflix.

+Segura participated in Saudi Arabia's 2025 Riyadh Comedy Festival, an event characterized by Human Rights Watch as an effort by the Saudi government to whitewash its human rights abuses.

 Personal life

 Segura is from Cincinnati, Ohio, and has lived in Minneapolis, Minnesota; Mequon, Wisconsin; Vero Beach, Florida; and Los Angeles, California.
-He has two sisters Jane and Maria and is related to the neurobiologist and podcast host Andrew D. Huberman.
+He has two sisters named Jane and Maria and is related to the neurobiologist and podcast host Andrew Huberman.

-Segura and his wife and two children live in Austin, Texas.
+Segura resides with his wife, comedian Christina Pazsitzky, and their two sons in Austin, Texas.